 Wet Goods, Dry Goods

-While drumming up business around the port, the players' are contacted by Nodwengu Exporters.
-The players' will be asked to confirm their announced destination and, when that is confirmed, will be asked about available staterooms and freight space.
-If the players have two staterooms and tens tons of cargo space still open, Nodwengu Exporters will ask to make an appointment.
-It doesn't matter whether the appointment is made for the players' ship or the exporter's offices, either choice will be satisfactory to the caller.
+While drumming up business around the port, the PCs are contacted by Nodwengu Exporters.
+They will be asked to confirm their announced destination and, when that is confirmed, will be asked about available staterooms and freight space.
+If the players have two staterooms and ten tons of cargo space still open, Nodwengu Exporters will ask to make an appointment.
+It doesn’t matter whether the appointment is at the PCs’ ship or the exporter’s offices; either choice will be satisfactory to the caller.

-Wherever the appointment is taken, the players will meet with Torquil dy Coe.
-Dy Coe is a professional, but pleasant, individual who will get down to business after the usual local courtesies; wishing the other party good health, offering light refreshments, presenting a small gifts, etc. Nodwengu Exporters wishes to ship 20 tons of freight aboard the players' ship for which they'll pay normal freight charges.
-The shipment will consist of two 10 ton containers one of which will be refrigerated.
-The refrigerated container will have its own power supply, but common shipping practice will have it also connected to the ship's power distribution system for the voyage.
+Wherever the appointment is taken, the PCs will meet with Torquil dy Coe.
+Dy Coe is a professional, but pleasant, individual who will get down to business after the usual local courtesies; wishing the other party good health, offering light refreshments, presenting a small gifts, and so on.
+Nodwengu Exporters wishes to ship 20 tons of freight aboard the PCs’ ship for which they’ll pay normal freight charges.
+The shipment will consist of two 10-ton containers, one of which will be refrigerated.
+The refrigerated container will have its own power supply, but common shipping practice will have it also connected to the ship’s power distribution system for the voyage.

 The firm also wishes to purchase a high passage and two middle passages for the same destination.
-The firm's owner, Mayhill kwa Nodwengu, will be traveling on the high passage while dy Coe and kwa Nodwengu's valet will travel on the middle passages.
+The firm’s owner, Mayhill kwa Nodwengu, will be traveling on the high passage while dy Coe and kwa Nodwengu’s valet will travel middle passage.